 MATH 141-142-143 INTRODUCTORY MATHEMATI-CAL ANALYSIS I-II-III (5 cr.)
 (5 cr.)
 (5 cr.) - Prerequisites are a satisfactory score on appropriate mathematics proficiency examination or four units of high school mathematics including two units of algebra, one of geometry, and one-half of trigonometry or equivalent.
+Students not adequately prepared for MATH 141 should complete MATH 161-162 prior to enrolling in MATH 141.
 A modern unified course in analytic geometry and calculus including functions, limits, derivatives, differentials, indefinite integrals, definite integrals, and vector analysis.
 Lecture 5 hours per week.

-MATH 150 INTRODUCTION TO COMPUTER MATH-EMATICS (2 cr.) - Prerequisite 2 units of high school math.
+MATH 150 INTRODUCTION TO COMPUTER MATHE-MATICS (2 cr.) - Prerequisite 2 units of high school math.
 An introduction to the computer with an emphasis on fundamental skills needed in mathematics, business, and science.
 Students will be required to utilize The Basic Language to solve problems from different disciplines.
 Not for Data Processing or Engineering Majors.
 Lecture 1 hour, Laboratory 2 hours, Total 3 hours per week.